Wheezy Chicken: Why Is My Chicken Panting?

 I have to hand-feed him.
 While it’s cute, he runs around quite frantically before I can scoop him up to feed him, and twice now, he’s choked on the chicken feed.
 The sight of him wheezing as he chokes on the feed and gasping for air is quite disturbing, and it looks like a chicken with heat stress, though there’s more of a gagging action.

 Sometimes, he sits there panting, looking generally unhappy.
-I decided it was time to get the vet involved as I had grown quite fond of him, and I didn’t like seeing him so distressed.
+I decided it was time to get the vet involved as I had grown quite fond of him and didn’t like seeing him so distressed.

 Why is my chicken panting?
 Chickens pant or wheeze for various reasons.
 The most common is heat stress, but a viral infection such as Newcastle disease can also lead to respiratory distress.
 Other causes of wheezing can include choking on food, environmental contaminants that affect the chicken’s respiratory tract, and stress.

-What Does a Panting or Wheezing Chicken Look Like?
+What Does a Wheezing Chicken Look and Sound Like?

-Sometimes, the wheezing can also include other subtle changes, like when the chicken looks like they’re gagging or carries their neck to one side or they have mucus coming from their nose or beak.
+Sometimes, the wheezing can also include other subtle changes, like when the chicken looks like it’s gagging, carries its neck to one side, or has mucus coming from its nose or beak.
 When you observe these added behaviors, it’s time to consult a vet, as it may be more severe than mere heat stress.

 7 Causes for Chickens to Pant and Wheeze